Cancer Canyon

 British leaders were prepared for the worst in terms of casualties, collateral and psychological damage.
 They built psychiatric centers outside the city to handle what they thought would be the needy thousands.
 But the panic never came.

-The British are famous for their "stiff upper lip," but Canadian psychiatrist J.T.
+Canadian psychiatrist J.T.
 MacCurdy wrote about this effect in his The Structure of Morale.
-He wrote that war-torn, bombed populations can be divided into three groups: those killed, the near misses, and the remote misses.
+He wrote that war-torn, bombed populations can be divided into three groups:

 You've made it back up to Bright Angel Lodge.
 It feels good to have your boots on hard wood floors again.
-It feels more solid.
 There's a fire in the lobby fireplace and the warmth there is welcoming too.
 Drop your backpack in the corner of the lobby with the others and go sit at a table in the dining room.
 There's a drink and a hot meal coming your way.
-It's over.
 You can look out the window onto sunset at the South Rim.
 Your room and bed are waiting for you.
 You've earned a good night of sleep and rest.

 What treasure did you bring up from the base of the Canyon?
 Like Moran, maybe you have a unique perspective to share about cancer, life, and your loves.
 Or maybe you've left some things in the ashes of the Phantom Ranch Fire ...